Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Continuous dependence of with respect to the coefficients

 \section{Continuous dependence of $\l$ with respect to the coefficients}

 We know from statements (vii), (viii) of Proposition \ref{l1} that $\l$ is Lipschitz-continuous (using the $L^\infty$ norm) in its dependence on the coefficients $b_i$ and $c$.
-In the case of operators with smooth coefficients in $\O=\R^N$, it follows from Schauder's estimates and Harnack's inequality, that it is also Lipschitz-continuous with respect to the $a_{ij}$.
-Other continuity results for divergence form operators in complete Riemannian manifolds can be found in \cite{Ancona3} (see Theorem 2 therein).
+Let us show that, if $\O=\R^N$ and the coefficients are H\"older continuous, Schauder's estimates and Harnack's inequality imply the Lipschitz-continuity with respect to the $a_{ij}$ too.
+We point out that it is possible to use $\sup_{x\in\O}\|\.\nolinebreak\|_{L^p(B_1(x))}$, $p>1$, instead of the $L^\infty$ norm and to deal with discontinuous $b_i$, $c$.
+This was shown by A.~Ancona in Theorem 2' of \cite{Ancona3} using much more involved arguments than the simple observation presented below.